ridercoach/rsna2018/README.md

 article and this project.
 In the article, the author is trying to detect something that has sharp edges, a uniform shape, and 5 colors, and he gets down to an average error of 0.08 with only 300 training images and 1000 iterations.
-In this project, in which we are trying to detect something that is not only almost invisible to the untrained human eye but has only one channel of color information, I trained for 12,300 iterations with 2000 images and only got down to an error of around 1.5.
-However, this was still enough to make the model moderately useful.**
+Here we are trying to detect something that is almost invisible to the untrained human eye and has only one channel of color information, and I trained for 12,300 iterations with 2000 images and only got down to an error of around 1.5.
+However, this was good enough for the model to be moderately successful on the test set.**

 You can interrupt the training process at any time by pressing ctrl-C.  The most recent set of saved weights will be in the backup